cbcrg/tcoffee/docs/tcoffee_manual.rst

-Colouring/Editing residues in an Alignment Using a Cache
+Colouring/Editing residues in an alignment using a Cache
 ========================================================
 Overview
 --------